 - Example: If you sell men’s athletic footwear, you might choose specific keywords like “men’s basketball shoes”, a type of shoe you offer.
 That way, for example, your ad would be eligible to appear when someone searches for these types of shoes or visits a website about basketball.

-4 – Select general keywords to reach more people
+4 – Select general keywords for Google Ads to reach more people

 - Select more general keywords if you prefer to reach as many people as possible.
 Keep in mind that you might find it difficult to reach potential customers when adding very general keywords because your ad could appear for searches that aren’t always related to your business.
 Also, more general keywords can be more competitive and may require higher bid amounts.